Value added tax - sale of goods or services in relation to the sharing economy

 This means that you can let housing without having to consider the obligation to pay VAT, even if you earn more than NOK 50,000 over a 12-month period.

 There is an important exception from this general rule:

-If the scope and nature of an activity means that it is similar to hotel activity, or if the activity involves the letting of a holiday home (cabins or holiday apartments), there is still an obligation to calculate VAT.
-This assessment can be difficult and we recommend that you contact the tax office to find out more.
+If the scope and nature of an activity means that it's similar to hotel activity, or if the activity involves the letting of a holiday home (cabins or holiday apartments), there's still an obligation to calculate VAT.
+This assessment can be difficult and we recommend that you contact us to find out more.